Marcus vs. PNC Bank Personal Loans

 “A lender that is direct about rates and fees, and communicates that clearly, is usually a better bet,” says Joe Toms, president of Freedom Financial Network’s consumer loan platform.

-Neither Marcus nor PNC assesses a penalty if you pay off a personal loan before the loan term is supposed to end.
+Neither Marcus nor PNC assess a penalty if you pay off a personal loan before the loan term is supposed to end.
 For instance, you won’t be charged extra if you take out a 36-month loan but wind up paying it off in 30 months.

 Marcus accepts loan applications from residents of every state except Maryland.
 The lender encourages people to submit applications online, although applications also can be taken by phone (844-627-2871).
 The Goldman Sachs Bank office in Salt Lake City handles personal loans for Marcus.

-PNC lets consumers apply for loans online, over the phone or at a bank branch.
+PNC lets consumers apply for loans online, over the phone, or at a bank branch.
 But only those people who live in PNC’s service area are eligible.
 The bank operates about 2,500 branches in 19 states and the District of Columbia.

 As with any personal loan, you should weigh the pros and cons of the lender and the loan’s terms — especially the APR — before you apply.
 A personal loan can be a sensible way to consolidate debt or pay for a major purchase, but only if the loan won’t leave you stuck with a heap of debt that you’ll have trouble wiping out.